avsk80/credit-fraud-detection/README.md

   - **Tree Interpreter and Feature Importance Plots**: Offered a breakdown of contributions from each feature, crucial for transparency.

 ### Results
+- In this dataset, there are only 3.5% of fraud cases.
+This can be intuitively thought as, if we build a naive classifier that always outputs non-fraud the accuracy would be 96.5%.
+This can be thought as our baseline.
 #### Key Results and Visuals
 - **Model Performance**:
-  - XGBoost achieved the best overall results with a ROC-AUC of ~0.98.
+  - XGBoost achieved the best overall results with an ROC-AUC of ~0.98.
   - Calibration curves validated that predicted probabilities were well-aligned with actual fraud rates.

 - **SHAP Findings**: